 Anxiety Research: Three Non-Prescription Ways to Lower Anxiety

-Science Daily reports on a new study which shows that attending or being a part of cultural events is good for your mental health.
+A 2011 study shows that attending or being a part of cultural events is good for your mental health.
 Researchers from the Norwegian University of Science and Technology examined data collected from over 50,000 study subjects who gave information about their participation in various community and cultural events.
 They found that there is a significant association between participating in and attending cultural events with good health, low rates of anxiety and depression, and an overall satisfaction with life.

-This study has recently been published in the Journal of Epidemiology and Community Health.
+This study was published in the Journal of Epidemiology and Community Health.

 What sorts of activities are we talking about?
 The possibilities are endless.
 It can mean going to see a play, viewing an art show, or listening to a choir at your church.
 Active participation in community events can also be of great benefit to your mental health such as volunteering at your place of worship, joining a theater group, or creating crafts for a community festival.
 So what is stopping you?
 Get out there and get involved in your community.
 It might make a difference in your overall mental health.